honeycombio/terraform-provider-honeycombio/docs/data-sources/query.md

 * `value_integer` - (Optional) The value used for the filter when the column is an integer.
 Mutually exclusive with `value` and the other `value_*` options.
 * `value_float` - (Optional) The value used for the filter when the column is a float.
 Mutually exclusive with `value` and the other `value_*` options.
 * `value_boolean` - (Optional) The value used for the filter when the column is a boolean.
 Mutually exclusive with `value` and the other `value_*` options.
 * `value` - (Optional) Deprecated: use the explicitly typed `value_string` instead.
-This variant will potentially break dashboards if used with non-string columns.
+This variant will break queries when used with non-string columns.
 Mutually exclusive with the other `value_*` options.

 -> **NOTE** The type of the filter value should match with the type of the column.
 To determine the type of a column visit the dataset settings page, all the columns and their type are listed under _Schema_.
 This provider will not be able to detect invalid combinations.